10c4lh0st07/HaSh-ED/README.md

 HaSh ED is written in Python and uses the built-in hashlib library for hash generation and cracking.
 It is compatible with Python 3.x and requires no external dependencies.

 Whether you're a security professional, a developer, or just someone looking to protect their passwords, HaSh ED is a simple and effective tool for managing your password hashes.

+# contact

+Author: LocalHost.07

+Copyright: 2024 LocalHost.07.

+All rights reserved.

+Contact: Want to get in touch or learn more about my projects?

+Follow me on Instagram: @h3r.10c4lh0st.07